-(a) Satisfactory returns accounted for 94 per cent of employment within the industry in 1987.
+(a) Satisfactory returns accounted for 84 per cent of employment within the industry in 1987.

 (b) Use of a new register of businesses for 1984 has affected the number of enterprises and businesses.
+This has led to the estimated total employment being decreased by 4% in this industry.
+Estimates for other variables are dependent upon employment and the change should be taken into account when interpreting the figures in this publication.
 Further information is given on page 2.